 Do not buy over the counter drugs

-The quantity and frequency of your medications needs to be controlled and monitored by a professional.
+The quantity and frequency of your medications need to be controlled and monitored by a professional.
 Taking too much too often can be harmful.
-Also cheaper drugs with the same constitution as their more expensive alternative may work just as well and can save your wallet.
-Get your doctor to prescribe your medications correctly for the right amount of time, quantity and frequency.
+Also, cheaper drugs with the same constitution as their more expensive alternative may work just as well and can save your wallet.
+Get your doctor to prescribe your medications correctly for the right amount of time, quantity, and frequency.

-Hot water compresses, hot water bottles are not advisable to be applied for toothache on to the face.
+Hot water compresses, hot water bottles are not advisable to be applied for a toothache on to the face.
 Heat directly applied may give immediate relief for a short while but it will make the dental pain severe and give rise to swelling.
-To avoid pain after a dental treatment, apply cold compress like ice pack or a bag of frozen peas.
+To avoid pain after dental treatment, apply a cold compress like an ice pack or a bag of frozen peas.